aaltosatellite/porthouse/docs/installation.rst

     $ sudo -u postgres createuser mcs -P
     $ sudo -u postgres createdb "foresail" -O mcs

-The createuser command requires you input a password (and PASSWORD is recommended for Foresail ground segment).
+The createuser command requires you input a password (and "PASSWORD" is recommended for Foresail ground segment).

 For running Foresail GS, timescale-DB and tables need to be created.
 Detailed setup guides for creating the database tables can be found from module specific installation guides such as from: